evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 ## User interface and control

 The Nissan Ariya 87kWh has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel on the left of the frame is 12.3 inches large .
-The touch screen at the right part of the shared frame is 12.3 inches large .
+The  screen behind the steering wheel on the left of the frame is 12.3 inches large.
+The touch screen at the right part of the shared frame is 12.3 inches large.
 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.